vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/exercises/02-using-configmap.md

 container image.

 1. Use the `bootBuildImage` task to build a new image.
-    This time
-    specify the repository and the version while building the image.
+    Specify the repository and the version while building the image.

     ```terminal:execute
     command: ./gradlew bootBuildImage --imageName=${REGISTRY_HOST}/pal-tracker:v1
     session: 1
     ```

-1. Wait until the image is successfully built and run your new image.
+1. Wait until the image is successfully built and then run your new image.
     **An exception is expected to be thrown.**

     ```terminal:execute